 - Equipped with 13W UV clarifier

 - Rated only for smaller ponds

-Customer ratings – The filter belongs to the bestselling pressurized filters for small ponds and has received quite positive reviews from the buyers.
-One of the reviewers stated that his 1000 gallon pond went from 3” visibility to being able to clearly see the bottom in mere 4 days.
+Customer ratings – The filter belongs to the best-selling pressurized filters for small ponds and has received quite positive reviews from the buyers.
+One of the reviewers stated that his 1000 gallon pond went from 3” visibility to be able to clearly see the bottom in mere 4 days.
 Some of the reviewers however mentioned leaking problems with their units.